aicore/libmysql/README.md

 `createIndexForJsonField` method.

 1. column1: documentId, a random alphanumeric of type `VARCHAR(128).`
-2. column2: document we store documents in MySQL as `JSON` documents.
+2. column2: Document column to store documents in MySQL.
+Documents are stored as `JSON` documents.

 `documentId` is created  when we put a document into the database by calling `put` method